9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model.md

 ## Displaying Text

 Let's apply the IPO model to Python to better understand it.
 We will start by focusing on the "Output" component.
-To demonstrate the "Output" part of the IPO model, we will use the print function in Python to display the text "Hello World" on the screen.
+To demonstrate the "Output" part of the IPO model, we will use the print ==function== in Python to display the text "Hello World" on the screen.

 Here is the code that demonstrates the use of `print` function to display the text "Hello World" on the screen:
 ```python
 print("Hello World")
 ```

 When this code block is executed, it will output the text "Hello World" on the screen.
 The print function in Python is used to display text or other values on the screen.
-It takes one or more arguments inside the parentheses and displays them on the screen.
+It takes one or more ==arguments== inside the parentheses and displays them on the screen.
 In this case, we have passed the string "Hello World" as an argument to the print function, which will output it on the screen.

 > [!info] Function
 > A function is a reusable block of code that performs a specific task.
 Functions help to organize code and make it more modular, which can simplify development and maintenance.
 For example, the `print()` function in Python is a built-in function that displays text or other values on the screen.
 It takes one or more arguments inside the parentheses and outputs them on the console.